Chris Dominguez: San Francisco Giants

 The San Francisco Giants selected Dominguez in the third round of the 2009 Major League Baseball Draft; he signed with the Giants.
 Dominguez made his professional debut with the Arizona Giants of the Rookie-level Arizona League and Salem Keizer Volcanoes of the Class-A Short Season Northwest League in 2010.
 He played for the Augusta GreenJackets of the Class-A South Atlantic League (SAL) in 2010, and he was named the SAL All-Star third baseman in 2010.
 In 2011, Dominguez began the season with the San Jose Giants of the Class-A Advanced California League, before he was promoted to the Richmond Flying Squirrels of the Class-AA Eastern League.
 He was invited to spring training in 2012.

 Dominguez was called up to the majors for the first time on September 1, 2014.
-On September 21, 2014, Dominguez hit his first Major League home run off Ian Kennedy, accounting for the only runs of the game in an 8-2 loss to the San Diego Padres.
+On September 21, 2014, Dominguez hit his first Major League home run off Ian Kennedy, accounting for the only runs of the game in an 8–2 loss to the San Diego Padres.

 On February 4, 2015, Dominguez was released by the Giants.

 Cincinnati Reds

 On February 11, 2015, Dominguez signed a minor league contract that included an invitation to spring training with the Cincinnati Reds.
-He spent time with both the AAA Louisville Bats and the Reds that season.
+He spent time with both the Triple-A Louisville Bats and the Reds that season.
 He elected free agency on November 6, 2015.

 Boston Red Sox

-On December 15, 2015, Dominguez signed a minor league contract with the Boston Red Sox that included an invite to spring training.
-He spent the entire season with Triple-A Pawtucket and became a free agent in November 2016.
+On December 15, 2015, Dominguez signed a minor league contract with the Boston Red Sox that included an invitation to spring training.
+He spent the entire 2016 season with the Triple-A Pawtucket Red Sox, playing in 77 games and hitting .241/.275/.439 with 13 home runs, 39 RBI, and 7 stolen bases.
+He elected free agency following the season on November 7, 2016.

 Chicago Cubs

-Dominguez signed a minor league contract with the Cubs on January 16, 2016, which includes an invite to spring training.
-He elected free agency on November 6, 2017.
+Dominguez signed a minor league contract with the Chicago Cubs organization on January 16, 2017, which included an invite to spring training.
+He spent the year with the Triple-A Iowa Cubs, playing in 102 games and hitting .284/.323/.443 with 11 home runs, 45 RBI, and 12 stolen bases.
+Dominguez elected free agency following the season on November 6.

 Washington Nationals

 On December 19, 2017, Dominguez signed a minor league contract with the Washington Nationals.
+He played in 84 games for the Triple–A Syracuse Chiefs, batting .243/.293/.406 with nine home runs, 45 RBI, and seven stolen bases.
+Dominguez elected free agency following the season on November 2, 2018.

-He elected free agency on November 2, 2018, but later re-signed a minor league deal on March 14, 2019.
-Dominguez was released by the Nationals organization on May 25, 2019.
+Dominguez later re-signed with Washington on a minor league deal on March 14, 2019.
+Dominguez was released by the Nationals organization on May 25.